 Search

-I love using short films to teach reading comprehension skills, and my students love watching them!
+I love using short films to teach language and reading comprehension skills, and my students love them too!

 Show a short film and students are engaged!
-Visual learners and students who typically struggle with reading comprehension, including English language learners (ELLs), have greater success practicing comprehension skills with shorts.
+Visual learners and students who typically struggle with reading comprehension, including English language learners (ELLs), have greater success practicing comprehension skills with short films.
 Most shorts do not have dialogue, they’re all action.
-My students, regardless of their level of language proficiency, “get” the lesson more easily because the shorts are visual.
+Regardless of my students’ level of language proficiency, they “get” the lesson more easily because the short films are all visual.

 My go to place to find great shorts is YouTube.
 Be careful to always view films before showing them in class.
 You don’t want any unexpected surprises!
-Also, sometimes there is an advertisement to get through at the beginning, so I always set it up beforehand, that way it’s all ready to go for the lesson.
+Also, sometimes there’s an advertisement to get through at the beginning, so I always set it up beforehand, that way it’s ready to go for the lesson.

 Just about ANY reading skill can be taught with shorts: making connections, asking questions, sequencing, predictions, drawing conclusions, plot, character development, theme, and this list goes on and on!